Overview of Banks in Switzerland

 #7.
 EFG International:

-This top bank in Switzerland was founded in the year 1995, around 22 years ago.
+It was founded in the year 1995, around 22 years ago.
 It is quite a new bank compared to other banks in Switzerland.
 Its head-quarter is situated in Zurich.
 At the end of 2016, it had the total assets of CHF 42.319 billion.
 Around 3752 people work here.
 Its main focus is on private banking.
 At the end of 2016, the operating income of this bank was CHF 722 million.
-It had the total equity of CHF 2.257 billion in the same year.
+It had total equity of CHF 2.257 billion in the same year.

 #8.
 Basler Kantonalbank:

-This top bank in Switzerland was established in the year 1899, around 118 years ago.
+This bank was established in the year 1899, around 118 years ago.
 It has over 49 branches across Switzerland.
 At the end of 2016, it had the total assets of CHF 22333.80 million.
 Around 788 people are employed in the bank.
-The speciality of this bank is that this bank is part of 24 cantonal banks that are serving 26 cantons of Switzerland.
-It has full state guarantee of state liabilities.
+The specialty of this bank is that this bank is part of 24 cantonal banks that are serving 26 cantons of Switzerland.
+It has a full state guarantee of state liabilities.
 It had the operating income of CHF 146.3 million at the end of the year 2016.

 #9.
 Luzerner Kantonalbank: